 The Graduate Division Travel Award provides up to $700 for graduate academic students to present at professional conferences.
 Award funding is dependent on funds availability.
+Students may receive only one travel award as a degree candidate.

 Details and Instructions

 - Funds may only be used for transportation (airfare, taxi, shuttle, public transportation) and registration fees (excluding meals and lodging).
+If the registration fee includes meals, students must contact conference organizer to get the actual registration fee amount minus the meals.

 - Other travel expenses, such as lodging, meals, membership dues, car rental, parking, airline seat upgrades, abstract and/or poster development, abstract fees, and office supplies are not eligible.